 Understanding what IoT Devices are and what they do can help you make informed decisions for your organization.
-Here is what you need to know about RFID.
+Here is what you need to know about RFID and RFID asset tracking.

 What is RFID and how does it work?

-Radio Frequency Identification – or RFID – is used to automatically identify an object and capturing data about that object that has been stored in a small microchip tag and attached to the object.
+Radio Frequency Identification (RFID) technology automatically identifies and tracks objects in a wide range of industries.
+RFID tags contain microchips that store information about the object they are attached to.
+These can then be read remotely by a scanning device using radio waves and electromagnetic fields.
 The RFID tag has a built-in antenna that communicates to a scanning device that reads the data remotely.
 The data is then transferred from the scanning device to the enterprise application software that houses the data.
 Each RFID tag has its own unique identifying number.

 The components of RFID